-1. When referring to the Internet or a browser, a bookmark or electronic bookmark is a method of saving a web page's address.
-For example, with most browsers pressing Ctrl + D will bookmark the page you are viewing.
+1. When referring to an Internet browser, a bookmark or electronic bookmark is a method of saving a web page's address.
+While using most browsers, pressing Ctrl + D will bookmark the page you are viewing.
 Users running Microsoft Internet Explorer can think of a bookmark as a favorite, which is what Microsoft uses to describe a bookmark.

 - Creating Internet favorites or bookmarks?